These sections help you get started with a development environment for mystmd

 Linting¶

-When contributing code, the continuous integration will run linting and formatting.
-You can run npm run lint
+When contributing code, continuous integration will run linting and formatting on your pull request.

 and npm run lint:format